allenai/allennlp/tutorials/how_to/visualizing_model_internals.md

 The basic outline here is quite general and allows for visualizing all kinds of model internals.
-You just need to make sure your model outputs the internal state you want to visualize, and that the demo code passes that information from the JSON response to the proper react component.
+You just need to make sure your model outputs the internal state you want to visualize, and that the demo code passes that information from the JSON response to the proper React component.

 We've used this to visualize the internal workings of an action-based semantic parser.
 The parser is not quite ready for public consumption, so the code and demo are not yet available, but here's